kljr/SpringboardDDEV/README.md

     If the command prompt is already in a project hierarchy, the above commands will work without arguments.

+DDEV has a per-project db snapshot feature.
+SpringboardDDEV has a global db backup and restore feature which allows easy sharing of a single db among projects or easy restoration of a db to a single project:

+* `sbdd-export [backupName] [optionalProjectName]` - Backup a db to the artifacts folder.
+Omitting the project name will default to the current project.
+* `sbdd-import [backupName] [optionalProjectName]` - Import a db from the artifacts folder.
+Omitting the project name will default to the current project.

 ## Uninstalling Springboard DDEV